 Take Advantage Of Special Skills

 By hiring specialized experts, your small business can explore new opportunities for growth.
-Maybe your freelance social media manager has a video production background; that would give you a pathway to explore video ads (without needing a support agency or a licensed software).
+You can hire a social media manager who has a video production background; that would give you a pathway to explore video ads (without needing a support agency or a licensed software).

 Freelancers also don’t have the same restrictions as current team members.
 If your marketing department has spent years building a particular content strategy, bringing in a freelancer could introduce new ideas, methods, and experiences — an outside perspective.

 There’s no guarantee that it will be a happy marriage, of course.
 (Not all outside opinions are welcomed, particularly between creatives and data-driven minds.)
 But a freelancer can give you a means of testing new ideas without having to take the risk of hiring a specialist as a full-time employee.

 Freelancers don’t live with the same level of job security as full-time employees.
 And that puts a lot of pressure on them to perform well, living up to (or even exceeding) expectations.

 Now that doesn’t mean you’re free to set unrealistic goals or timelines for freelancers.
 But it does mean that a freelance may put more pride in every aspect of their work.
 You’re able to choose who to work with based on their skillset, so there is an intrinsic motivation for freelancers to maintain that reputation and prove their expertise.

 This extends from background experience or technical ability to workplace behavior as well.
 In our current remote-work world, freelancers have become even more valuable to small businesses.
 Many freelancers are accustomed to working on their own, setting their own hours, and still meeting their deadlines.

 That is a huge asset in comparison to hiring and onboarding a team member over Zoom, Slack, Teams, etc. And it’s just one more way that freelancers can help you grow your business without as much overhead.